RodeoYeeHa/behave2unitgen/README.md

     		return null;
     	}

-The JSON-String is automatically transformed into in instance of ContactTestBean, which is a simple POJO.
-Of cause you can also use JSON to parse a list of objects (see the examples).
+The JSON-string is automatically transformed into an instance of ContactTestBean, which is a simple POJO.
+Of course you can also use JSON to parse a list of objects (see the examples).

 Extend the story
 ----------------

-After some time, you might find a bug that you want to write a test for before the programmer fixes the bug.
-For example, when the user tries to delete a Contact, that does not exist, a NullPointerException is thrown.
+After a while you might find a bug that you would like to write a test for before the programmer fixes the bug.
+For example, when the user tries to delete a contact, that does not exist and a NullPointerException is thrown.

-To test this, you only have to extend the story.
-Add this at the end of your story:
+In this case you only have to extend the story.
+Add the following at the end of your story:

     Story:
     The system must allow the user to delete any of his contacts.